Hiring practices to support today’s diverse workforce

-Workforce diversity in 2020 surpasses age, race, and gender.
+Workforce diversity surpasses age, race, and gender.
 Diversity today includes gender identification, sexual orientation, disabilities, cultural ideologies, and more.
 Today’s workforce has more women and older workers (55 or older), is better educated and more racially diverse, and includes more employees born outside the US than fifteen years ago.1 And projections forecast continued growth of these demographics.

 One of the best places to support this diverse workforce is through hiring practices.
 Here are steps businesses can take to help promote inclusion and reduce bias from the very start of an employee’s experience.